Obadiah German: Family

-After the death of his first wife he married Mary Ann Knight, a woman much younger than he.
-They had two children, Frederick and George.
-By some accounts the marriage was not a happy one, with Mary Ann Knight and the children living in Syracuse while Obadiah German continued to reside in Norwich.
+After the death of his first wife, he married Mary Ann Knight.
+The couple had two sons.
+Mary Ann moved to Syracuse with their sons when they were young, while Obadiah continued to live in Norwich.

 Widow

 Obadiah German's widow Mary Ann Knight claimed to have been defrauded by her brother (some accounts say German's brother) of German's $70,000 estate (about $1.7 million in 2014).
 She took up residence in Syracuse and became a public charge after being found "in a state of great destitution", her efforts at earning a living through painting and "fancy work" having failed.
 Her claim to be German's widow was not believed in Syracuse until it was confirmed after her death.

 Legacy

-The town of German, New York is named after him.
+The town of German, New York, is named after him.

 Attempts to locate portrait

 German is one of approximately 50 former senators for whom the U.S. Senate's photo historian has no likeness on file.
 Attempts to locate one have proved unsuccessful.